Monday, November 4, 2024

 The story...

 I've enjoyed years of daily readings that've helped me better understand how I might best be and do each day - living life more fully in community too.
-In the past, I've started many similar initiatives yet this time it's lasting.
+In the past, I've started many similar initiatives - this time it lasted.
 Why?
-I've a group of people who are on similar journeys that I meet with regularly.
-And, new people join the group so that the group never forgets its purpose and how far each of us has grown.
-Their stories are part of my story.
-I value each and every member of the group - this continues to surprise me.
+I was part of a group, who were on similar journey, that I met with regularly.
+As new people joined the group, the group seemed to remember its purpose - how far we had grown.
+Their stories melded with my story.
+I valued each member of the group - this continues to surprise me.

 So, just for today, how about reflecting on the quotes, their meaning for you, and how you might act to be different.
 Read, understand, reflect, decide, act and be.

-The only church in town will have God's Word to read, understand, reflect on, decide, act and to be too.
-The church is different from those other groups in your community that you might engage in.
-All are important, yet the church may be transformational with eternally realities in clearer view.
+The only church in town will have God's Word to: read, understand, reflect on, decide upon, act on, and to be too.
+The church is different from other community groups.
+All are important, yet the church may be transformational with eternal realities in clearer view.

 Just for today...